Ymär Daher: Cultural work

 Daher was a very committed contributor among the Tatar community.
-He for example worked many years in the board of their congregation and cultural association.
+He for example corked many years in the board of their congregation and cultural association.
 He was involved in the establishing of a school for the Tatar children.
 In late 1960s, Daher, with the help of poet Sadri Hamid and Finnish linguist Martti Räsänen established a cultural association, named after poet Ğabdulla Tuqay (Abdulla Tukay in Finland).
 Through the association, connections between Tatars in Finland and in Russia were made.
-First guests (who's trip Daher paid for himself) were scientists Rezeda Ğänieva, Xatip Ğоsmanov and Möxämmät Ğaynullin.
+First guests (whose trip Daher paid for himself) were scientists Rezeda Ğänieva, Xatip Ğоsmanov and Möxämmät Ğaynullin.
 They took part in many meetings in Finland and lectured about their life in Tatarstan and also met with Helsinki University professors.
 Also musicians, such as Röstäm Yaxin ja İlham Şakirov were invited through the association.
 In 1968, they performed in Tampere and Helsinki and also met president Kekkonen.

 Daher himself visited Russia as well.
-For example in 1970, when he was a guest in the G. Ibragimov Institute of Language, Literature and Art of Tatarstan Academy of Sciences.
+For example, in 1970, when he was a guest in the G. Ibragimov Institute of Language, Literature and Art of Tatarstan Academy of Sciences.
 Finnish Tatar artist Aisa Hakimcan and folklorist Ilbaris Nadirov who had lectured in Tampere before were present as well.

 The president of Tatarstan awarded Daher in 1998 with the Title of meritorious cultural worker of The Republic of Tatarstan.

 Daher had diverse language skills and cultural knowledge.
 Daher helped president Urho Kekkonen many times, for example in 1971, when he visited Turkey.